Mr Simigdáli: The gifts from the helpers

 The heroine, creator and lover of the artificial husband, gains exquisite presents from her supernatural helpers, which she will use to bribe the kidnapping queen for a night with her lover.
 Also, according to Max Lüthi, the heroine cracks open the nuts and almonds she gets from her helpers and finds beautiful dresses that depict the skies (or heavens), the earth and the seas.

 The hero's ingredients

 Folklorists Georgios A. Megas and Michael Merakles, as well as researcher Marilena Papachristophorou, noted that in these tales, the hero is named after the materials with which he was created: herbs, musk, amber, cinnamon and sugar.

 According to Papachristophorou, the more common names for the hero include Sucrepétri, Moscambaris or Muscambre, after the materials used to build the husband (in the latter two, musk and amber), although the tale is better known as Simigdalenios ("Man of Semolina").

 In addition, German scholar Max Lüthi noted that sugar appears to be "the crucial ingredient" in most variants from Greece and Italy, although Papachristophorou remarks that it is the "most common [ingredient] in all versions" of the story.
+Papachristophorou interpreted that the incidence of the sugar in the heroine's creation of the perfect man in the story is multifarious: historically, sugar was a commodity more rare and precious than honey, known since Antiquity; thus, being a rare spice, it adds an exotic component in the fabrication process, and, being a granulous substance, meshes well with other granulous and pulveral ingredients.